Growth Of Grinder

-Grinding is something we often take for today, whether we intensify the knife, combine spices or machining of the metal part.
+Grinding is something we often take for today, whether we sharpen the knife, combine spices or machining of the metal part.
 But have you ever stopped thinking about how the mill started?
 The journey to today's grinding machines with high sector from early stone equipment is an attractive history of human innovation.

 The First Grinder: Back To The Stone Edge